jeinselen/VF-BlenderAutosaveRender/README.md

 ### File Format

-- `Project Setting` will use the same format as set in the Render Output panel
+- `Project Setting` will use the same format as set in the Render Output panel (see note below about multilayer limitations)
 - `PNG`
 - `JPEG`
-- `OpenEXR MultiLayer`
+- `OpenEXR`

 File formats will use whatever compression preferences habe been set in the project.
 If you want to render animations using the PNG format, but save previews using JPG with a specific compression level, temporarily choose JPG as your Blender output format and customise the settings, then switch back to PNG.
 When Auto Save Render outputs the preview file, it'll use the (now invisible) default JPG settings.